alejandrovilatraver/last-man-standing-team/README.md

 The rest of the posible factors are not present because of a lack of time.

 The lambdaman solution have been encoded with the help of wisual studio 2010, c# and wpf, the visual studio project is in the present directory.
-I have used those to build just a bunch of helper functions which let me create my assembler code that is simply generated as the Text property of a textBox that you can copy.
+I have used those to build just a bunch of helper functions which let me create my assembler code -using a macroassembler aproach- that is simply generated as the Text property of a textBox that you can copy.
 I have used only the original resources to try out and debug my code.

 The ghost AI is based in a very simple strategy: